Meet the Cast of Flip It Like Disick

 Scott is an American television personality and entrepreneur known for his highly visible role on Keeping Up With the Kardashians.
 Over the years audiences have seen different sides of Scott, both as a caring father and his self-branded persona known as "The Lord."
 What people don't know is that he's an avid investor and flips multi-million dollar homes with his friends Benny and Miki.

 Benny is Scott's most trusted friend.
-He's sorta like Scott's big brother.
-Together, they own a dealership called Calabasas Luxury Motorcars that attracts Hollywood elites.
+In addition to being a part of the Flip It Like Disick team, Benny owns a car dealership called Calabasas Luxury Motorcars that attracts Hollywood elites.
 When he's not managing the dealership, flipping multi-million dollar homes and raising his newborn baby, he spends a lot of time babysitting Scott and reeling him in when it comes to taking on too many projects.
 Benny is the voice of reason for Scott.

 Jesse Grant/E!